 - After that, put the meats in a pot, and on top of these, add the potatoes, sweet potatoes, and corn.
 And on top of all that, the seasoning with the herbs.
 This marks the beginning of a culinary journey that will culminate in a delicious and satisfying meal.

-- If necessary, add a little water and cook for about 7 to 8 minutes on high heat, then reduce the heat to low and cook for about an hour.
+- If necessary, add a little water and cook for about 7-8 minutes over high heat.
+Then, reduce the heat to low and cook for about an hour.

 - If necessary, you can add a little water during cooking to prevent the ingredients from drying out or burning.